Eason123451/ccc-project/README.md

 #### Conclusion
 By executing these functions, users can quickly gather examples of public sentiment on crime-related issues from specific days, which is invaluable for research, reporting, or further analysis in social science and digital humanities.

+# Testing Documentation

+## Unit Tests for Data Fetching

+### Objective
+Verify that `get_url_data` function correctly fetches data from the API.

+### Test Cases
+- **Success Test**: Provide a valid port and endpoint; expect the function to return data without errors.
+- **Failure Test**: Provide an invalid port or endpoint; expect the function to handle errors gracefully, possibly by returning `None` or raising an informative exception.

+## Integration Tests for Data Processing Functions